uofr/yu_video_package/README.md

 PHP5 or greater (For PHP 5.2 or less, you must also install the JSON extension) For PHP5.3 or greater, PHP may display a warning if you have not set the timezone.
+Web browsers must supprot the JavaScript and HTML5.

 Installation
 ------